 Well folks, the Motorola Moto M is finally here, and unfortunately it’s a little unimpressive.
-The highly-anticipated device was touted as being the Motorola flagship for those who don’t want to shell out the cash for the Moto Z.
+The highly anticipated device was touted as being the Motorola flagship for those who don’t want to shell out the cash for the Moto Z.

 When it comes to the design, the phone looks pretty nice, but it’s not groundbreaking in any way.
 The gold color on the phone is a nice touch, but it’s not known if it will be available in other colors.

 Sure, those specs aren’t bad, but they leave a little to be desired.
 The device was released through a listing on China’s Tmall, which is the country’s Amazon equivalent.
-It comes with a price tag of $295, which isn’t a bad price, but is a little lackluster compared to the likes of the LeEco Le Pro 3 and Xiaomi Mi 5s, which both come with the top-tier Snapdragon 821 processor and other high-end specs.
+It comes with a price tag of $295, which isn’t a bad price, but the phone is a little lackluster compared to the likes of the LeEco Le Pro 3 and Xiaomi Mi 5s, which both come with the top-tier Snapdragon 821 processor and other high-end specs.